MicrosoftDocs/nav-content/dynamics-nav-app/install-mobile-app.md

 ---

 # Getting Dynamics NAV on Your Mobile Device
 Access your [!INCLUDE[d365fin](includes/d365fin_md.md)] data from your mobile device.
-You can navigate through your business data, use features such as send to Excel or Office 365, view up-to-date charts and KPIs, email sales quotes and invoices, and shoot and attach pictures with your camera.
+You can navigate through your business data, use features such as send to Excel or Microsoft 365, view up-to-date charts and KPIs, email sales quotes and invoices, and shoot and attach pictures with your camera.
 Follow the steps below to download the app and get started.

 ## To get the app on my mobile device
 1. Install the [!INCLUDE[d365fin](includes/d365fin_md.md)] app on your mobile device by downloading the app from the Windows Store, App Store, or Google Play.